A commitment ring. New idea or return to innocence?

 So the commitment ring is not a modern invention.
 It is one of the oldest gestures in the history of jewellery.
 What is new is that we are finally permitting ourselves to choose it on our own terms.
 The steps towards marriage are less prescribed than they once were, less bound by age, expectation or social calendar, and the commitment ring fits naturally into that space.
 Relationships are less rushed towards marriage.
 The pressure to follow a specific timeline has loosened, and the modern-day commitment ring belongs to that world.

-Back in the 1930s and 1940s, De Beers, who spacialised in diamond mining and retail, introduced a campaign that put financial pressure on engagement ring purchases and introduced the one month salary rule, which later in the 80s became two months.
 Before that campaign, there was no standard of etiquette that a diamond should cost two months' salary.
 De Beers introduced the concept, which stuck for decades.
 It was not a tradition but marketing that became “tradition”.
 A commitment ring exists entirely outside of it, and this is precisely part of its appeal.

 A commitment ring need not be of significant value, but it marks a sentimental milestone and a genuine investment in the relationship.
 Which means the budget goes towards something beautiful, personally meaningful and well made, rather than something that simply meets an expectation.